Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 \subsection{Conditioning of the boundary matrix}

-We will study the behavior of the system \eqref{boundary_equation} under perturbations, in other words, we compute the condition number of the boundary matrix $F$ and show that it is low enough to assure the accuracy of the numerical determination of our family of boundary functions $\beta^{(i)}$.
+Before addressing the construction of the approximate spectral problem we will study the behavior of system \eqref{boundary_equation} under perturbations; in other words, we will compute the condition number of the boundary matrix $F$ and show that it is small enough to ensure the accuracy of the numerical determination of our family of boundary functions $\beta^{(i)}$.
 The relative condition number we want to compute is

-In our case the boundary matrix $F$ can be expressed as
+In our case, the boundary matrix $F$ can be expressed as